Frostachino/Frostachino/README.md

 I’m a developer who spends a lot of time experimenting with **local AI, sovereign infrastructure, and tools that run entirely under the user's control**.

-My background is actually in **medicine**, which probably explains why I approach software the way I do — systems thinking, diagnostics, and a bias toward building tools that *work reliably in real-world conditions*.
+My background is actually in **classified**, which probably explains why I approach software the way I do — systems thinking, diagnostics, and a bias toward building tools that *work reliably in real-world conditions*.

 Most of my projects start as late-night experiments after work — usually fueled by curiosity, coffee, and a desire to understand how things work under the hood.
 Sometimes those experiments grow into real systems.